sizlo/GoProUpload/README.md

 Script to upload videos from a go pro to youtube.

 All the files that make up one video are located, concatenated with [ffmpeg](https://www.ffmpeg.org), uploaded with [youtube-upload](https://github.com/tokland/youtube-upload), then deleted from local storage.
+The intended usage is to upload videos directly from the GoPro memory card and then delete them to free up space.

 Videos are uploaded as unlisted with the title `GOPRO {video index} {video created date/time}` e.g `GOPRO 0273 2020-01-27 08:37:47`.
 Videos are uploaded into a `GOPRO` playlist.